Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Optimal classification with canonization

-If we call $\nabla \psi \doteq \frac{\partial \psi }{\partial g}$ the gradient of the functional $\psi$ with respect to (any) parametrization of the group,\footnote{The following discussion is restricted to finite-dimensional groups, but it could be extended with some effort to infinite-dimensional ones.} then under certain (so-called ``transversality'') conditions on $\psi$, the equation $\nabla \psi = 0$ locally determines $g$ a function of $I$, $g = \hat g(I)$, via the Implicit Function Theorem.
-Such conditions are independent of the parametrization and consist of the Hessian matrix $H(\psi) \doteq \nabla \nabla \psi$ (a.k.a. the Jacobian of $\nabla \psi$) being non-singular, $\det(H(\psi)) \neq 0$.
+If we call $\nabla \psi \doteq \frac{\partial \psi }{\partial g}$ the gradient of the functional $\psi$ with respect to (any) parametrization of the group,\footnote{The following discussion is restricted to finite-dimensional groups, but it could be extended with some effort to infinite-dimensional ones.} then under certain (so-called ``transversality'') conditions on $\psi$, the equation $\nabla \psi = 0$ locally determines $g$ as a function of $I$, $g = \hat g(I)$, via the Implicit Function Theorem.
+Such conditions are independent of the parametrization and consist of the Hessian matrix $H(\psi) \doteq \nabla \nabla \psi$ (\ie the Jacobian of $\nabla \psi$) being non-singular, $\det(H(\psi)) \neq 0$.
 The function $\hat g$ is unique in a neighborhood where the transversality condition is satisfied, and is called a (local) {\em canonical representative} of the group.
 If the canonical representative co-varies with the group, in the sense that $\hat g(I \circ g) = (\hat g \circ g)(I)$, then the functional $\psi$ is called a {\em co-variant detector}.
 Each co-variant detector determines a local reference {\em frame} so that, if the image is transformed by the action of the group, a hypothetical observer attached to the co-variant frame (i.e., a ``Lagrangian'' observer) would see no changes.
 We summarize this in the following definition: \begin{defn}[Co-variant detector] A differentiable functional $\psi: {\cal I} \times G \rightarrow \real; \ (I,g) \mapsto \psi(I,g)$ is a co-variant detector if \begin{enumerate} \item The equation $\det\left(H(\psi(I, g))\right) = 0$ locally determines a unique isolated extremum in the frame $g\in G$, and \item if $\nabla \psi(I,\hat g) = 0$, then $\nabla \psi(I\circ g, \hat g \circ g) = 0 \ \forall \ g\in G$, \ie, $\psi$ co-varies with $G$. \end{enumerate} \end{defn} } The notation $I\circ g$ indicates the map $(I, g) = (h(e,\xi, 0), g) \mapsto h(g, \xi, 0) \doteq I \circ g$.
-This may seem a little confusing at this point, but it will be clarified in Sect. \ref{sect-clarify}. { The first ``transversality'' condition \cite{guilleminP74} corresponds to the Jacobian of $\nabla \psi$ with respect to $g$ being non-singular: } In words, a co-variant detector is a function that determines an isolated group element in such a way that, if we transform the image, the group elements is transformed in the same manner.
+This may seem a little confusing at this point, since the group is acting on the scene, but is being canonized by acting on the image.
+This will be clarified in Sect. \ref{sect-clarify}. { The first ``transversality'' condition \cite{guilleminP74} corresponds to the Jacobian of $\nabla \psi$ with respect to $g$ being non-singular: } In words, a co-variant detector is a function that determines an isolated group element in such a way that, if we transform the image, the group elements is transformed in the same manner.
 Examples of co-variant detectors will follow shortly. \begin{defn}[Canonizability] We say that the image $I$ is $G$-canonizable (is canonizable with respect to the group $G$), and $\hat g \in G$ is the canonical element, if there exists a covariant detector $\psi$ such that $\nabla \psi(I,\hat g) = 0$.

 \marginpar{ \sc locality}